Can Screenshots Be Used as Evidence in Ohio Criminal Cases?

 • Timeline inconsistencies

-Some of the most important evidence in a criminal case comes from communications prosecutors never expected the defense to uncover.
+Some of the most important evidence in a criminal case can come from communications prosecutors did not initially consider or from portions of a conversation that were left out of the evidence presented against the accused.

 What Mistakes Can Hurt a Case Involving Screenshot Evidence?